strandedathome/rolls-blockchain/README.md

 ### What is the goal of PecanRolls?

-This is intended to be an expedited reward blockchain.
+This is intended to be an expedited, _**accelerated rewards**_ blockchain.
 Instead of 3 years of `2` block rewards, it is designed to be three times the reward amount [`6`] in a third of the time.
 The logic is to incentivize early adopters to connect to the blockchain and farm.

 #### Reduction periods for block rewards
 * 1st year `6`